bsralkan/Checkers-Game/README.md

 - You should insert "ConsoleColor.h" in header file.
 ## to play
 - Firstly use New Game option.
 - the player should enter something like this: a2a3 the first 2 character is the source the 2nd 2 characters is destination.
-You will map the board like the chess board.
-Horizontal tiles will be named from A to H, vertical tiles from 1 to 8.
-So  a2a3 means front row leftmost tile of black will forward one tile
+So  a2a3 means front row leftmost tile of black will forward one tile.

 - firstly created a new game
 ![first](1.png)